A Rich History

 Townspeople kept their promise and built the chapel on a hill halfway between the parish in Jacobs Prairie and the mission in Saint Nicholas.
 The chapel was in operation until 1894 when a tornado destroyed the original structure.
 In 1951, the chapel was reconstructed by Father Victor Ronellefitsch, O.S.B., and the parishioners of the Church of Saint Boniface.
 This version of the Assumption Chapel is still in existence today.

-Today, to celebrate the Chapel’s tradition of praying for good harvests, we host an annual Mass on August 15th.
+Today, to celebrate the Chapel’s tradition of praying for good harvests, we host an annual Mass in August.
 Additionally, every year, from May through June, a Thursday night Mass is hosted with parishes alternating services.
 For information on weddings at the Chapel, please contact us.